Jh123x/Img_to_PDF_converter/README.md

 # Img_to_PDF_converter
 Converts img files into PDF files.
-The file works offline
+The files only exists on your computer

+## What does it do?
+1. Converts each image file to a PDF file

 ## Getting Started
 Download the .exe file from the link